4000 SE Rood Bridge Rd

 The River House is a nice facility for meetings, retreats, weddings, receptions and parties.
 Constructed at the park's highest point, it boasts a scenic view from the windows and the back patio over the interior lake and woodlands.
 The facility is wheelchair accessible and overlooks the park.

 There is a watercraft launch for non-motorized watercraft to access the Tualatin River.
-The boat launch is a car-top launch only for canoes and kayaks.
+The boat launch is a car-top launch only for canoes, kayaks, and boats (15' long max.).
 It typically opens around Memorial Day (last Monday in May) and closes after Labor Day (first Monday in September).
 Check with Parks Maintenance (503-615-2400) first before you drive there.
 Late spring rains can cause launch to be closed longer due to debris from flooding.
 Notice for paddlers -- Metro's Farmington launch, down river from Rood Bridge Park, has been damaged by significant erosion.
 If you choose to take out at Farmington, please use extreme caution.